tryolabs/react-examples/dnd/README.md

   },
 ```

-Then we have the `statics` field, which calls `addItem` when an object is dropped into the bin:
+Now we register the `dropTarget` function, which calls `addItem` when an object
+is dropped into the bin:

 ```js
   statics: {